dynamsoft-docs/label-recognition-docs/introduction/index.md

 # Overview of Dynamsoft Label Recognizer

-Dynamsoft Label Recognizer (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (Label).
-Common scenarios include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, ID cards, etc.
+Dynamsoft Label Recognizer (DLR) is an SDK designed to recognize meaningful zonal text or symbols in an image (or a 'Label' in this context).
+Some common scenarios where a component like DLR can prove handy include price tags in supermarkets, inventory labels in warehouses, VIN codes on car windshields, driver licenses, and ID cards.

-DLR powers your software development from the following aspects:
+DLR powers your software development through the following aspects:
 - Introduces the `Reference Region` feature to reduce the difficulty of specifying a Region of Interest (ROI).
 - Creates the `Inference Area` concept to effectively calculate the target label position by utilizing fixed relative position characteristics between text blocks, particularly for key-value pairs.
-- Innovates a text recognition engine that combines the advantages of Convolutional Neural Network (CNN) models and traditional image feature extraction.
+- Innovative text recognition engine that combines the advantages of Convolutional Neural Network (CNN) models and traditional image feature extraction.
 - Supports extensible regular expressions to improve the accuracy of text recognition.
-- Utilizes a variety of processing modes at different algorithm stages to maintain great scalability.
+- Utilizes a variety of processing modes at different stages of the algorithm to maintain great scalability.

 With DLR, you can create customizable text detection and recognition software with enterprise-grade performance to meet your business needs.

 ## Key Features

 ### Reference Region
 The `Reference Region` is an important feature of DLR.
-It can greatly enhance the ability to localize ROI.
+It can greatly enhance the ability to localize the Region of Interest (ROI).
 Generally, a label is not fixed in a certain position, but we could utilize some characteristic areas around the target label to locate it.
-The reference region may utilize the features such as foreground and background colours, straight lines, textures, or barcodes around the label.
+The reference region may utilize surrounding features such as foreground and background colours, straight lines, textures, or barcodes around the label.

 A reference region could be:
 - A predefined region with absolute or relative coordinates known in advance.